 Founded in 1968, the International Baccalaureate Organization grew out of international school efforts to establish a common curriculum and university entrance credentials for geographically mobile students.

 ISP is one of over 4,000 schools throughout the world which offers the International Baccalaureate (IB) Diploma Program, a rigorous pre-university course of studies that meets the needs of highly motivated students.

 Designed as a comprehensive two-year curriculum, the IB program allows its graduates to fulfill requirements that are recognized worldwide.
 Only schools authorized by the International Baccalaureate Organization are eligible to teach the Diploma Program curriculum and to register candidates for examination.

 ISP is a non-selective school and does not require applicants to take exams that might prove their ability to do well on standardised exams.
 Unlike many schools, ISP allows all its students to attempt to obtain an IB diploma.

-All information on options for Upper School students at ISP, including a list of all IB courses and another with all elective subjects, is available in the Upper School Program of Studies for 2018-2019.
+All information on options for Upper School students at ISP, including a list of all IB courses and another with all elective subjects, is available in the Upper School Program of Studies.